 Michelle is an award-winning consultant, educator, strategist and former athlete with over a decade of experience leading initiatives at the intersection of sport and social change.
 She is a powerful advocate for education and is an expert in sport for social change, diversity and inclusion, education and corporate social responsibility.
 Michelle works with national and international sports bodies, government and advocacy organisations to achieve sustainable social impact through sports and educational programmes.
 Michelle is featured in The Independent ‘50 Most Influential Women in Sport 2015’, won an esteemed Changemaker award in 2015, is the winner of the 2016 UK Precious Award for ‘Outstanding Woman in Sport’ and recently won a prestigious Football Black List 2017 award.

 Michelle is recognised for her vision, cross-sector knowledge and creation of new and innovative ways of working to support change in corporate, not for profit, public sector organisations and anti-discriminatory initiatives in sport.
 Through her advisory work and extensive network Michelle helps her clients to recognise diverse talent and increase their access to sport and wider opportunities.
-Drawing on her experience of creating pioneering sport for development programmes Michelle has helped to strategically support and enhance sport for social change projects that drive student athlete well being, leadership skills and promote gender equality.
-She is a lecturer on sport and equality and is also a passionate advocate for young people.
+Drawing on her experience of creating pioneering sport for development programmes Michelle has helped to strategically support and enhance sport for social change projects that drive student athlete well being, leadership skills and promote gender and racial equality.